Medically reviewed by Kristin Hall, FNP

-Because of this, it’s essential that you let your doctor know that you’re a smoker before you start to discuss birth control options.
-Starting hormonal birth control without informing your doctor that you’re a smoker could put you at a significant risk of damaging your health.
+Because of this, it’s essential that you let your healthcare provider know that you’re a smoker before you start to discuss birth control options.
+Starting hormonal birth control without informing your healthcare provider that you’re a smoker could put you at a significant risk of damaging your health.

 This is particularly important if you’re over 35 years of age.
 Women aged 35 and up who smoke have the highest risk of experiencing cardiovascular side effects from using birth control.
-If you are older than 35 and smoke, your doctor may recommend an alternative form of birth control.
+If you are older than 35 and smoke, your healthcare provider will provide alternative options of non-hormonal birth control.

-Regardless of your age, if you’re a smoker, let your doctor know.
-Your health is their priority, and they’ll work with you to find a birth control option that works for you without posing any risk for your health.
+Regardless of your age, if you’re a smoker, let your healthcare provider know.
+Your health is their priority, and they’ll work with you to find a birth control option that works for you and your risk factors.

 Scientific studies have conclusively shown that cigarette smoking is bad for your cardiovascular health.
 If you smoke, your risk of suffering a heart attack is about two to four times higher than it is for a non-smoker.
 Smoking is also a significant risk factor for blood clots and stroke.

 All three of these medical conditions are potential side effects of common hormonal birth control medications.
 If you check the packaging for widely used birth control pills like Yaz® or Estrostep®, you’ll notice “stroke” and “blood clots” listed as two of the most serious potential side effects.